a-s0300/Byteshell/README.md

 ### Additional features :

-                  command and filename/directory completition using TAB
+                  command and filename/directory completition

-                  maintains the command history which can be accessed using arrow keys
+                  maintains the command history

                   robust error handling capabilities

+                  can perform other commands not built-in the program

 ### Screenshot :